 Famous for its deep red shiraz and cabernet sauvignon, the Bendigo wine region encompasses wineries in and around Bendigo, in nearby Bridgewater on Loddon, Marong, Mandurang, and in apple capital Harcourt.
+The diversity of climate also plays host to chardonnay, sangiovese and pinot noir varieties.
+Riesling and sauvignon blanc enter the picture as well.

 Discover wineries hidden in the picturesque hills and valleys around the region, many still operated by the families who founded them.
 Meet the winemakers, taste varieties, dine with a view of the vines, and make the most of the many cellar doors, which offer a casual, friendly atmosphere.